 "In every place in the global economy where you see a rise in inequality, a major winner has been the financial system," said Galbraith.

 Although the banking sector was affected by the financial crisis, he points to major government bailouts as the reason why some individuals were adversely affected while most large institutions are still standing.

 According to Galbraith, most countries see a rise in inequality during a financial boom spearheaded by one industry that is forging ahead of the rest of the economy.
 It not necessarily a sign of immediate trouble, says Galbraith, but it is a sign of trouble ahead, especially when that industry’s growth is based on debt that may not get repaid.

 The United States already experienced a time of great instability due to inequality during this most recent financial crisis.

-“I think the last five years has been a reaction period to the crisis.
-The middle class is under a lot of stress and is trying to consolidate its position,” said Galbraith.
-“The system as a whole has held up and has helped stabilize the incomes of a lot of people.
-That’s because we have these institutions such as Social Security, Medicare, Medicaid and food stamps that do protect.”
+"I think the last five years has been a reaction period to the crisis.
+The middle class is under a lot of stress and is trying to consolidate its position," he said.
+"The system as a whole has held up and has helped stabilize the incomes of a lot of people.
+That's because we have these institutions such as Social Security, Medicare, Medicaid and food stamps that do protect."

 Inequality and the War on Poverty

 According to Galbraith, many of the laws initially passed by President Lyndon Johnson 50 years ago as part of the War on Poverty were expanded and helped stabilize the middle class during the financial meltdown.